 Archimonde, made overconfident by his victories, moved against the World Tree, heedless of the Ancestral Guardians who had begun to gather in the forests around its roots.
 At a call from Malfurion, they massed and collectively assaulted the warlock.
 When they detonated, Archimonde was immediately destroyed, and the World Tree seared.
 They had won against impossible odds.

 In the wake of the titanic battle, the allies went their separate ways.
 Jaina’s people settled on the island of Theramore, Cairne Bloodhoof of the tauren established Thunder Bluff in Mulgore, Thrall founded the nation of Durotar, and Tyrande and Malfurion took their people back into Ashenvale to begin healing the damage done by the Burning Legion.

 Before the Cataclysm, Tyrande became aware of the corruption eating away at the Emerald Dream.
 When Eranikus assaulted Moonglade, the High Priestess led a half dozen of her fellows to aid the defenders.
 Tyrande herself took on Eranikus alongside Remulos.
 Despite the strength of the Nightmare eating away at Eranikus, the light of Elune as channelled through Tyrande was enough to free the “Tyrant of the Dream.”

 On a side note, I really do love her outfit.
 Not to mention her hair and she even wears heels!
-I wish we could get this outfit to wear but on the other hand you’d probably see a lot of people visiting a Transmogrifier for this.
-Pretty cool that she’s a Priest with Hunter skills, my two main toons.
+I wish we could get this outfit to wear but then you’d probably see a lot of people visiting a Transmogrifier for this.
+Pretty cool she’s a Priest with Hunter skills, my two main toons.